 Understanding all these new programmes and how the various changes translate for potential beneficiaries is of utmost importance to ensure a successful use of EU funds.
 How are these programmes to be pursued and applied for to ensure the highest chance of success?
 How are projects to be implemented in practice to ensure that no approved EU funding will be lost?

-Session 4: How to manage EU funded projects
+Session 5 – 3h How to successfully implement EU and publicly funded projects